Christopher-DSA/Week2TempRefit/docs/daily_notes.md

 - Added files to static folder including a js file for scrips that are duplicated in templates
 - Ran linesize
 - Cleaned up repo
+-Christopher added Secure password hashing system to auth.py -Christopher and Nithin had a meeting discussing connecting to the database

 - **Participants:** Chris, Nithin, Jared, Mansi, Jennifer, Muskan, Sumanth, Yael